thass0/spray/README.md

 ## Running the debugger

-Ensure that the binary you want to debug has debug information enabled, i.e. was compiled with the `-g` flag.
+Ensure that the binary you want to debug has debug information enabled, i.e. it was compiled with the `-g` flag.

 The first argument you pass to `spray` is the name of the binary that should be debugged (the debugee).
 All subsequent arguments are the